Sparse bounds for maximal triangle and bilinear spherical averaging operators: Abstract Sparse Domination Theorem

 Hence in our analysis of $\mc{M}_{j}$ we can restrict our attention to the supremum of $|L^j_Q|$ for $Q$ a dyadic subcube of $Q_0$.
 This reduction is crucial because it allows us to construct a sparse family inductively, starting with $Q_0$ and moving into appropriate subcubes.

-Now we obtain the desired sparse family by applying the following Lemma \ref{lem6} with $\mc{F} = \mc{D}\cap Q_0$.
+Now we obtain the desired sparse family by applying the following Lemma \ref{lem6} with $\mc{F} = \mc{D}\cap Q_0$ which looks at only cubes in $\mc{D}$ that are subcubes of $Q_0$.
 This is the first place in the proof where we used that $f,g$ are indicator functions, and in the proof of Lemma \ref{lem6} this assumption is only used when applying Lemma \ref{lem2}.
 This concludes the proof of Lemma \ref{lem1}.

 \begin{lemma} Let $L_t$, $f,g,h$ and $p,q,r$ be as in the statement of Lemma \ref{lem1}.
 Let $\mc{D}$ be a dyadic lattice containing $Q_0$ and let $\mc{F}$ be a subcollection of cubes in $\mc{D}\cap Q_0$ that contains $Q_0$.
 Then there is a sparse subcollection $\mc{S}$ of $\mc{F}$ such that